mchenggit/kabanero-event/architecture/README.md

 - Stacks may be updated without informing the developer.
 - Allow broken projects time to get fixed.

+The first option is to use semantic versioning for the strategy parameters as well.
+The process is as follows:
+- For each project, create an "update" branch, and change the stack version number to an exact version, e.g., from 0.2 to 0.2.3.
+- A "update" strategy is run against the "update" branch.
+- For each application where the strategy fails :
+   - Fix the code first in the "update" branch for "0.2.3"
+   - use PR to merge source code changes back to the main branch.
+- Upon completion of all projects, the stack 0.2 is updated to be the same as 0.2.3 so that developer and strategies automatically picks up the latest.

+Note that when reverting back to an old commit, semantic version still takes place for the strategy.

-The first option to support above scenarios is to allow developers to use semantic versioning in the development environment, but to use exact version in the strategy parameters.
+The second option is to use semantic versioning in developer environment, but exact version for strategy parameters.
 The process to update to a compatible stack is as follows:
 - For each project, create an "update" branch, and change the stack version number, e.g., from 0.2.2 to 0.2.3.
 - Create a Pull Request, and let the update strategy run.
 - If the strategy succeeds, merge takes place, and the project is now at the updated version.